hoodiehq/hoodie/README.md

 `--address`               | `'127.0.0.1'` | Address to which Hoodie binds
 `--data`                  | `'.hoodie'`   | Data path
 `--dbUrl`                 | –             | If provided, uses external CouchDB.
 URL has to contain credentials.
+`--adminPassword`         | –             | Password to login to Admin Dashboard.
+Login is not possible if `adminPassword` option is not set.
 `--loglevel`              | `'warn'`      | One of: silent, error, warn, http, info, verbose, silly `-m`, `--inMemory`        | `false`       | Whether to start the PouchDB Server in memory `--port`                  | `8080`        | Port-number to run the Hoodie App on